nielspeen/peendev-markdown/README.md

 ## Upgrading

-If you're upgrading from v1.0.0, you should remove the azrcrv-markdown plugin.
+If you're upgrading from v1.0.0, you should remove the azrcrv-markdown plug-in.
 Peendev-markdown now comes with a built-in markdown renderer (CommonMark).